 FCD 2 provides direction on the formalized process for submission of a Department’s or Agency’s potential PMEFs that are supportive of the NEFs.
 It also provides guidance on the processes for conducting a business process analysis (BPA) and business impact analysis (BIA) for each of the potential PMEFs that help identify essential function relationships and interdependencies, time sensitivities, threat and vulnerability analyses, and mitigation strategies affecting and supporting the PMEFs.

-Continuity Guidance Circular 2 (CGC 2) (PDF 4.1MB, TXT 94KB), Continuity Guidance for Non-Federal Entities: Mission Essential Functions Identification Process (States, Territories, Tribes, and Local Government Jurisdictions), was approved July 22, 2010, by the Assistant Administrator of National Continuity Programs.
+Continuity Guidance Circular 2 (CGC 2) (PDF), Continuity Guidance for Non-Federal Entities: Mission Essential Functions Identification Process (States, Territories, Tribes, and Local Government Jurisdictions), was approved October 31, 2013, by the Assistant Administrator of National Continuity Programs.
 CGC 2 provides planning guidance to assist non-Federal entities and organizations in identifying their essential functions.
 Additionally, CGC 2 describes the use of a systematic Business Process Analysis, Business Impact Analysis, and the development of risk mitigation strategies.